 Your wilderness clothing should include something to take very good care of your feet.
 This includes moisture wicking socks and the proper footwear.
 Whether it is cross trainers or hiking boots, you will want good support and protection from the elements for the appropriate season and terrain.
 Cross trainers may get you through the summer but in colder climates they just won’t do!
 A decent pair of hiking boots will cover the widest range of temperatures and conditions.
 In severe cold you will need arctic wear.

-Think practical when choosing your wilderness clothing.
+Think practical when choosing your clothing for the wilderness.
 The wild critters won't care what you are wearing.